 Freshly brewed coffee: I sometimes use my Nespresso machine, running it twice with two different pods to get to an 8 oz cup.

 Unsalted butter: European grass-fed butter tastes best.
 I like Kerrygold.

 Almond extract: I really like the flavor it adds.
 You can also use vanilla extract or coconut extract, or even a little brandy if you're so inclined and if you're making this as dessert.

 Sweetener: Sometimes I add just a little stevia, to equal about 1 teaspoon of sugar.

-Definitely don’t try to blend butter coffee by hand!
+Definitely don't try to blend butter coffee by hand!
+It's impossible.
 You need a machine to do it for you.
-A blender, a stick blender or the food processor all work well.
+A blender, a stick blender, or a food processor all work well.

 I usually use a stick blender.
 But sometimes I do use my food processor.
-I don’t own a blender (yup, an avid cook but blender-less).
-The food processor works well to blend the ingredients into a smooth foamy drink, and it’s convenient when I’m making two servings.
+I don't own a blender.
+The food processor works well to blend the ingredients into a smooth foamy drink, and it's convenient when I'm making two servings.

 - 1 cup freshly brewed coffee (8 oz)

 - ⅛ teaspoon stevia glycerite (equals about 1 teaspoon sugar)